If your Site Owner has lapsed, you will need to submit a Request for change to appoint a new Site Owner first.

 - Complete the required information and submit the request

-What happens to the site when deactivation is requested
+What happens to the site after deactivation

 When the Mosaic team receive a request to deactivate your site, the following actions will be done:

 - Any custom domains for the site will be removed from the Mosaic platform's SSL certificate.
-Once this is done, anyone who browses to the custom domain(s) will see a security warning in their browser
+Once this is done, anyone who browses to the custom domain(s) will see a security warning in their browser.